renu-parihar/house-price-prediction/README.md

-# Ames House Prices — Baseline Project
+# House Prices Pridiction — Project

 This repository is a ready-to-run project skeleton for working with the Ames House Prices dataset.
 It includes the data description you provided plus helper scripts to train a simple baseline model (Random Forest) and produce a submission file.